Hall of Fame

 Final Appearance at Yankee Stadium

 A frail Ruth makes his last public appearance at Yankee Stadium for the 25th anniversary of "The House That Ruth Built."
-His number 3 is retired.
+His number 3 is retired -- only the second number retired in Yankees history.

 Frequently Asked Questions